-The SPLASH 2019 Programming Languages Mentoring Workshop encourages graduate students (PhD and MSc) and senior undergraduate students to pursue research in programming languages.
-This workshop will provide mentoring sessions on how to prepare for and thrive in graduate school and in a research career, focusing both on cutting-edge research topics and practical advice, such as a panel of Ph.D. students discussing topics like “What I wish I had known before attending graduate school.”
+The SPLASH 2020 Programming Languages Mentoring Workshop encourages graduate students (PhD and MSc) and senior undergraduate students to pursue research in programming languages.
+This workshop will provide mentoring sessions on how to prepare for and thrive in graduate school and in a research career, focusing both on cutting-edge research topics and practical advice.
 The workshop brings together leading researchers and junior students in an inclusive environment in order to help welcome newcomers to our field of programming languages research.
 The workshop will show students the many paths that they might take to enter and contribute to our research community.

 - How to network effectively at a conference?
 How to find your cohort?
 How to find a mentor and what to look for?